 33. Chickpea Rolls (Khandvi)

 This Maharashtrian famous savory dish can also be called patuli, suralichi, or dahivadi.
-When flattened, it looks a bit like fresh pasta (but made with chickpea flour or chickpea flour’s best alternatives) and, when rolled up, looks like sweet treats because of its bright yellow hue.
+When flattened, it looks a bit like fresh pasta (but made with chickpea flour or chickpea flour’s best alternatives).
+And when rolled up, they become sweet treats with bright yellow hue.

 This dish is often sold on the street as snacks and has specific flavors such as asafoetida, sesame, ginger, or coconut.
 Believe me, once you put them in your mouth, it will immediately melt with pleasure.